We have added even more sources of 3D content

 There’s one 3D movie on Shudder (service only available on some countries) you can watch for free using the free 7-day trial (or 30 days using the code: shutin when signing up).
 The movie is Found Footage 3D and it can be watched both in SBS or Anaglyph (but except for occasionally watch some photos, we don’t recommend anaglyph for movies).
 If you can’t watch Vudu 3D movies at least you can watch this movie (bad for Vudu, they lose a lot of money because not using standard SBS).

-There’s also an upcoming 3D streaming service, you can join waitlist on https://3dod.vhx.tv
+There’s also an upcoming 3D streaming service, but for the moment (2022) the project is stopped: https://3dod.vhx.tv

 You have the IPTV channel of our last article with some instructions to watch it.
 Broadcasting 24h a day, 366 days a year.